-HOW'S THE MARKET?
+HOW'S THE MARKET TODAY?

 That's the burning question everyone is asking.
 And the answer depends on whether you are buying, selling, investing or leasing.
 If you are looking for a Florida beach property - you've come to the right place.
 Let me show you the advantages of buying OR selling now.

 Countryside / Safety Harbor

 Indian Rocks Beach

 With a bank owned property, there's no waiting.
 Unlike a short sale, the bank has already repossessed the home and is ready to sell!
 You can close within 30 days!

 Bank foreclosures are also known as REO’s, which is an abbreviation for Real Estate Owned by lender.
 Bank owned foreclosures are properties that have been returned to the lender due to non-payment of a mortgage.
 Currently all lending institutions have numerous bank foreclosures for sale that they want to sell well below market price.
 They need to sell these properties and the cost of holding and maintaining these properties is high.